Cloud Service >> Knowledgebase >> General >> What are the Different Layers of Cloud Architecture?

 Layers of Cloud Architecture

-If we consider the users’ access to the cloud, then depending on the user’s liberty to access cloud entities, we can classify the cloud architecture into four layers.
+If we consider the users’ access to the cloud, then depending on the user’s liberty to access cloud entities, we can classify the layers of cloud computing into four layers.

 Layer 1 (User/ Client Layer)